 Belize was first home to the Maya people, who lived there for years before other cultures migrated there.
-With these new arrivals came different cuisines and recipes that now have strong influences over most Belizean foods.
+With these new arrivals came different cuisines and recipes that now have strong influences on most Belizean foods.

 There are also strong influences of Spanish and African cuisines, as Belizeans have adopted recipes from these areas.
 Belize is a melting pot of diverse cultures.
-The inhabitants have unique languages, foods, dances and religious beliefs.
+The inhabitants have unique languages, foods, dances, and religious beliefs.

-Belizean cuisine stems from crops, herbs, fish and seafood, red meat and poultry.
-The most popular dishes are made from rice, corn, plantains, coconut, vegetables, fish and seafood, cow, pig, chicken and fruits.
+Belizean cuisine stems from crops, herbs, fish and seafood, red meat, and poultry.
+The most popular dishes are made from rice, corn, plantains, coconut, vegetables, fish and seafood, cow, pig, chicken, and fruits.

 Some recipes have changed over the years due to cultural mixing and a generation gap.
 However, ancient recipes from ancestors are still prepared daily in Belize.

 The conch season in Belize usually starts in October and ends in June.
 Conch fritters are prepared from conch that is chopped up into bite-size pieces and then mixed in flour, water, and different Belizean herbs and spices.

 This is a very popular appetizer in Belize that is in high demand during the conch season.
 It is mostly served in bars, where you will often have a choice of homemade ranch dressing or pepper sauce dip, which is usually very spicy.